Free Will in Ancient Thought

 Frede provides the answer in 15 and 16.

-given his notion of willing.
-The reason why he distinguishes willing and choosing is not that
+notion of willing.
+The reason why he distinguishes willing and choosing is

-it is up to us (eph' hēmin), if it is in our hands,
+Aristotle puts it, it is up to us (eph' hēmin), if it is in our

 ἐφ᾽ ἡμῖν, eph᾽ hēmin, "up to us"